 The indicators applied to each sector are mapped in the below table, split between 'enabling factors and business processes' and 'key sector risks'.
 These key sector risks were identified taking into consideration sector research and consultation.

 Key sector risks:

-- Child labour

-- Forced labour

 - Freedom of association and collective bargaining

 - Health and safety

+- Indigenous peoples rights and FPIC

-- Women's rights
+- Land rights

-- Working hours
+- Security

+- Water and sanitation